Bernard 70: Design and development

 The Bernard S-72 was a wooden stressed skin constructed cantilever low-wing monoplane powered by a Gnome-Rhône 5Bc radial engine and had a fixed tailskid landing gear.
 Flown by Paillard, the Bernard S-72 participated in the 1930 Coupe Michelin race.
 On 29 June, he took off from Le Bourget, landed successively in Reims, Nancy, Strasbourg, Dijon and Clermont-Ferrand, but unfortunately had to retire near Lyon as a result of engine failure.
 The S-72 was re-engined with a Gnome-Rhône 7Kb and re-designated the Bernard S-73.
 The S-73 was then developed into the Bernard 74 single-seat fighter and retained the Titan-Major engine.
-Two prototypes were built with the first flying in February 1931, powered by a 280 hp (kw) Gnome-Rhône 7Kbs radial engine, the second was fitted with a 360 hp Gnome-Rhône 7Kd engine and first flew in October 1931.
+Two prototypes were built with the first flying in February 1931, powered by a 280 hp (kw) Gnome-Rhône 7Kbs radial engine, the second was fitted with a 360 hp Gnome-Rhône 7Kd engine and first flew on 21 October 1931.
 The first prototype 74 was re-engined with a Gnome-Rhône 9Kbrs radial engine and re-designated the Bernard 75 it was later used as a pilot-trainer.
 No further aircraft were built.